vlanore/prog_m1_bioinfo/slides.md

 ---

-Next monday, we will talk about __object-based design__<br/>and how to write good object-oriented design
+In 10 days, we will talk about __object-based design__<br/>and how to write good object-oriented design